How to Schedule Records

 - You are the new Records Officer for your agency!
 It's time to get organized.
 Review the records created by your agency, and remember that records can be found in many formats, including computer files.
 Make a list of all the groups of records that you find.

-- Contact a records analyst.
+- Contact a RIM specialist.
 Determine if your agency's records have already been identified or scheduled.
-You may obtain information about these records by requesting copies of your agency's retention and classification reports from your analyst.
+You may obtain information about these records by requesting copies of your agency's retention and classification reports from your RIM specialist.

 - Update the retention and classification reports so that all of the information is correct and complete.
 These reports are not complete if they do not have full descriptions of your records, a retention, a reason for retention (appraisal), and an indication of volume (such as how much the records grow during the year).